StockNews.com Begins Coverage on Enservco (NYSEAMERICAN:ENSV)

-StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research report report published on Sunday.
+StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note released on Saturday morning.
 The firm issued a sell rating on the oil and gas producer’s stock.

 Enservco Stock Performance

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last released its earnings results on Tuesday, November 14th.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last released its quarterly earnings results on Tuesday, November 14th.
 The oil and gas producer reported ($0.13) EPS for the quarter.
-The company had revenue of $2.94 million for the quarter.
 Enservco had a negative return on equity of 369.83% and a negative net margin of 37.49%.
+The firm had revenue of $2.94 million for the quarter.

 Institutional Inflows and Outflows